ofchurches/HARC_Development/brief_2/CoP_for_data_in_SA_MD.md

 #### Cost

 This is strongly determined by the number of people in the group.
-But with a budget of 50 dollars per book and a group of 10 readers this would cost 500 dollars.
+But with a budget of 50 dollars per book and a group of 10 readers this would cost 500 dollars per book.

 Technical skills practice
 -------------------------